ICJIA/researchhub-docs/docs/auth-guide/tutorials/create-article.md

 </div>

 If the existing tags are not sufficient, simply type in more tags to use.
-Tags must be seperated by a comma.
+Tags must be separated by a comma.

 <div style="text-align:center">
 <span class="fig-title">Figure 6.
 Type in a new tag</span>